LeOndaz/togglDecks/README.md

 - The project configuration is in .env

 Notes:
-- Each function that does any query have the expected query count in comments, this is tested
+- Each function that does any query have the expected query count in comments, this is not tested, but should be
--

 ## Run the project
 - CD into the project